Teaching history with movies has many advantages and makes learning fun and memorable! Here are 10 reasons to teach history through movies.

 4. They can be interactive and encourage discussion.

 Sites like Teach With Movies and Movie Sheets offer free printable resources for teaching with movies, including assignment ideas, worksheets, and discussion questions.
+Learn in Color offers movie guides, activities, and discussions that encourage social-emotional learning and understanding the context of the movie.

 5. Movies can be easier to relate to.